JohanChataigne/projet_industrialisation_ia/README.md

 This project is based on its minimal version which can be found [here](https://hub.docker.com/r/wiidiiremi/projet_industrialisation_ia_3a).

 The application offers to the users a classification model that takes their demands (french sentences) as input and classifies them into intents.
+You can find the built project image [here](https://hub.docker.com/r/idiwii/intent-classification-service/).

 ## Install and run the project